Christian Aboriginal Infrastructure Developments

 Indigenous-Required Information Management

-In working with remote First Nation communities, small First Nation councils and traditional leaders, Dr. Herbert frequently noted a need for document management.
-Often, documents were received by a group, but lost or misplaced.
-Dr. Herbert also noted knowledge of documents or file histories were lost when persons with that knowledge left a group, retired, or passed on.
-This document and document knowledge loss has been referred to by some people as a black box where documents go in and disappear.
+In working with remote First Nation communities, small First Nation councils and traditional leaders, Dr. Herbert frequently recognized a need for document management.
+Often, documents were received, but lost or misplaced.
+Dr. Herbert also noted knowledge of documents or file histories were lost when persons with that knowledge left their position, retired, or passed on.
+This document and document knowledge loss has been referred to by some people as a black box where information and documents go in and then disappear.

-Problems with information management may be found in acquisition, processing, storage, or retrieval protocols for documents, meetings or phone conversations.
-How can someone keep track of a project file without information records?
-Further, how can information be passed on for projects, such as negotiations, that span decades when information is lost when staff or leaders turn over?
+Information management problems can be found in information acquisition, processing, storage, or retrieval procedures for documents, meetings or phone conversations.
+How can someone keep track of a project file or share a file’s history without information records?
+How can information be passed on for projects, such as negotiations, that span decades when information is lost when staff or leaders turn over?

-Government officials have access to archival libraries and information specialists who utilize databases.
-Remote First Nation communities, small First Nation councils and traditional leaders do not.
-Databases, whether localhost, local network, or cloud-based, do not require advanced IT skills to utilize effectively and can be adapted for use to store and retrieve information for remote First Nation communities, small First Nation councils and traditional leaders.
+Databases do not require advanced IT skills to use and can be adapted to store and retrieve information for remote First Nation communities, small First Nation councils and traditional leaders.

 Help Support this work.